-The Institute of Materials (IOM, Istituto Officina dei Materiali) of the Italian National Research Council (CNR, Consiglio Nazionale delle Ricerche) pursues the objective of studying and developing innovative materials and devices at the micro- and nano-scale.
+The Istituto Officina dei Materiali (IOM) of the Italian National Research Council (CNR, Consiglio Nazionale delle Ricerche) pursues the objective of studying and developing innovative materials and devices at the micro- and nano-scale.

 IOM can rely on a complete set of tools and methodologies to complete procedures of theoretical modelling, atom-by-atom synthesis, fine analysis, materials and device functionalization, and to face new multidisciplinary scientific issues and to develop additional technologies.